 Students build upon and broaden their knowledge of vocabulary and grammar through a wide range of activities.
 All our GCSE students have access to a website with vocabulary, grammar, reading and listening practice activities and we actively encourage independent learning outside time-tabled lessons.
 In Key stage 4 we continue with the weekly vocabulary learning and tests, as well as this, students may have other grammar or reading homework to complete.
-It is imperative that vocabulary is learned on a regular basis, the websites listed below can be accessed by pupils at home to help pupils improve their vocabulary.
+It is imperative that vocabulary is learned on a regular basis, the websites listed below can be accessed by students at home to help them improve their vocabulary.

 Students are assessed in all 4 skills and each are weighted at 25%.

 In all areas of assessment, students are assessed on their communication and understanding skills.
 Grammar and translation now play an important part of the new GCSE.